Last updated 29 September 2015

 If viewing on the web, it will alert you if there is a new result set available.

 Queries that take longer than 10 minutes to run are automatically cancelled.

 When connecting your Dataclips to Google Docs, Google caches the clip on an hourly basis.

 All dataclips are secured through URLs that are unique and difficult to guess.
 Standard, Premium and Enterprise tier databases also have the ability to secure Dataclips to a Heroku user account.

 To configure security permissions for a Dataclip, from the Dataclip’s page click Settings, modify the security permissions and then click Save Permissions.

 When a database is upgraded or migrated to a different database, for example as a result of upgrading, the Dataclips associated with the old database become orphaned and require recovery.

-To recover these dataclips, go to the Dataclips listing and click on Recover Dataclips to navigate to the your recoverable Dataclips.
+To recover these dataclips, go to the Dataclips listing and click Recover Dataclips to navigate to your recoverable Dataclips.
 A list of orphaned Dataclips is shown, which can be assigned to the appropriate database.

 - Dataclips may return up to 100,000 rows

 - Dataclips can only be secured via authentication on Standard, Premium and Enterprise tier databases